mhBrice/thesis/article3/article3.md

 drainage.

 4. \emph{Synthesis} Temporal patterns of sapling recruitment provided an early signal of northward migrations of temperate tree species and indicated that important compositional changes are underway.
-However, disturbances can influence the magnitude of range shifts and should therefore be taken into account.
-While moderate logging may promote recruitment pulses of temperate species at their northern margins, dispersal limitation, priority effect from boreal trees, as well as topographic and edaphic conditions may greatly reduce potential northward shifts.
+However, disturbances can influence the magnitude of range shifts and should therefore be taken into account when projecting future species distributions.
+While moderate logging may promote recruitment pulses of temperate species at their northern margins, dispersal limitation, priority effect from boreal trees, as well as topographic and edaphic conditions may greatly reduce potential northward shifts of temperate species.

 \end{abstract}